stacks-network/docs/_develop/mining_intro.md

 <img src="images/alf-score.png" alt="">

-For example, consider an applciation that is both Android and iOS.
+For example, consider an application that is both Android and iOS.
 Each platform version receives 4 tests of each.
-In total, 8 user tests are created, the higest and lowest scores are dropped.
-Application developers receive the raw TryMyUI scores.
+In total, 8 user tests are created, the highest and lowest scores are dropped.
+App developers receive the raw TryMyUI scores.
 The App Mining process calculates Z scores for each category.
 As a result, the TryMyUI results in the App Mining scores differ from raw scores visible in an app's TryMyUI account.

 ## Reaching the final scores